Opinion | Inside the GOP playbook: Attack ‘woke’ corporations, protect their low tax rates

 Meanwhile, congressional Republicans are digging in against President Biden’s plan to reverse some of the 2017 GOP tax cuts, which would raise corporate tax rates and limit the sheltering of revenue abroad to help fund the $2 trillion infrastructure package.

 We’re now learning that GOP opposition may prove unanimous.
-Senate Minority Leader Mitch McConnell (R-Ky.) is flatly declaring that there won’t be “much if any sentiment among Republicans for undoing the 2017 tax bill.”
+Senate Minority Leader Mitch McConnell (R-Ky.) is flatly declaring that there won’t be “much if any sentiment among Senate Republicans for undoing the 2017 tax bill.”
 Another GOP senator derides tax hikes as “an almost impossible sell.”

 These two things aren’t necessarily contradictory.
 It’s possible to condemn corporate positions on voting rights and platform moderation while also arguing that keeping corporate tax rates low is of towering importance to the public good, as Republicans say they believe.